 I'm going to tell you why you'll want to use flash (for portraits).
-Some of this is opinion, based on previous bad experiences. :) However, if you like working with high ISO and a wide open lens, then that's a different story.
+Some of this is opinion, based on previous bad experiences. :) However, if you like working with slow shutter speed at high ISO and a wide open lens, then that's a different story.
 Instead, I'm speaking here of more formal portraits, like ISO 100 and f/8 and 1/200 second.

 Questions about acquiring the cheapest possible continuous light kit for home portraits are very frequently seen on forums (everyone seems to start with a similar thought).